civiform/docs/docs/contributor-guide/developer-guide/deploy-system/developer-guide.md

 ### A typical full development cycle across 3 branches

-This section describes a flow for implementing changes across all three repositories (`civiform-deploy`, `civiform-deploy-infra` and `civiform`).
+This section describes a flow for implementing changes across all three repositories (`civiform-deploy`, `cloud-deploy-infra` and `civiform`).
 You can skip some sections if you are not making changes to all three repositories.

 #### Server changes